Rossier Dean's Fellowship

 K-12 Education Policy

-Kate Kennedy is a PhD student in Urban Education Policy at the University of California Rossier School of Education where she focuses her studies on the K-12 American educational landscape.
-Kate has a great love for teachers and the families, students, and children she's had the privilege to serve.
-Kennedy taught for ten years in the Los Angeles Unified School District and Worthington City Schools outside of Columbus, Ohio, where she was rated a most effective teacher through the Ohio Department of Education evaluation system.
+Kate Kennedy is a PhD student in Urban Education Policy at the University of California Rossier School of Education.
+She studies the K-12 American educational landscape, building on a career of classroom teaching and education leadership.
+A former middle school teacher in Los Angeles Unified and Worthington City Schools, Kennedy was rated a most effective teacher.
 Throughout her career educating young people, Kate taught ESL, social studies, intervention reading, gifted, and special education inclusion classes.

 Kennedy has led various school improvement and change initiatives during the eras of No Child Left Behind and Race to the Top.
 She worked with teachers, leaders, and districts in their use of value-added data for school improvement, which she wrote about in How to use value-added analysis for learning, published by Corwin Press.
 An expert in formative instructional practices, or formative assessment, Kate led teachers and leaders in professional development as Director of Professional Learning at Battelle for Kids.
-As Director of School Performance and School Accountability at the Ohio Alliance for Public Charter Schools, Kate helped new, high-quality charter schools secure state and Walton Foundation funding.
+As Director of School Performance and School Accountability at the Ohio Alliance for Public Charter Schools, Kate helped new, high-quality charter schools.

 Kate is a native of Worthington, Ohio and a graduate of The Ohio State University; there, she earned a Bachelor of Arts in Women's Studies.
 Kate also earned a Master of Education in Public School Leadership from Teachers College, Columbia University, and a Master of Arts in Elementary Education from Loyola Marymount University.
 Kate is an alumnus of Teach For America.